-- Turn off and unplug all connected electrical loads.
-Never start or stop the generator with electrical devices plugged in or turned on. - 2.
-Let the generator run at no-load for several minutes to stabilize internal temperatures of the engine and generator. - 3.
+- 1. Turn off and unplug all electrical loads.
+Never start or stop the generator with electrical devices plugged in or turned on. - Let generator run at no-load for several minutes to stabilize engine and alternator temperature of the engine and generator. - 3.
 If operating by gasoline: - 3a.
 Turn the fuel select dial to the "GASOLINE OFF" position and let the engine run until fuel starvation has stopped the engine.
 This usually takes a few minutes.